The movement

 At Vélo-Transit, we do more than just install modules.

-Coherent and accessible transportation networks integrated into people’s daily travel habits, helping to:
+Consistent and accessible transportation networks integrated into people’s daily travel habits, helping to:

-• Supporting intermodality
+• Support intermodality

-• Making everyday travel easier
+• Make everyday travel easier

-• Optimizing the use of urban spaces
+• Optimize the use of urban spaces

 Because a well-designed network changes the way we get around… and tangibly improves our quality of life.